 Competitors will compete in a two-piece suit and no shoes.
-The bottom of the suit must be v-shaped.
-No thongs are permitted.
+No thongs or thong like are permitted.
 All suits must be in good taste.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
-The fronts of the suits should not be too low and must be constructed higher.
 Competitors may wear jewelry.

-Starting in 2020, Women's Physique competitors are permitted to crossover to Bikini, Figure or Women’s Bodybuilding.
+Women's Physique competitors are permitted to crossover to Women’s Bodybuilding, Figure or Bikini.

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.

 Judging is based on competitors displaying a toned, athletic physique showcasing symmetry, femininity, shapely muscle, poise, and a graceful presentation.
 Leanness is to be expected but not to the degree of the striated bodybuilding level.

 The emphasis is symmetry and this should take priority in judging over extreme conditioning.

 In Women’s Physique extreme striations and vascularity as seen in Bodybuilding can go against the athlete’s score.